MeteoraAg/dynamic-amm-examples/README.md

 - `priceRounding`: Should be `up` or `down`.
 - `hasAlphaVault`: Whether alpha vault is enabled or not for this pool.

 **NOTICE**: There is only one DLMM pool that can be created with the same base and quote tokens, using the instruction `initializeCustomizablePermissionlessLbPair`.
-So if users are using that instruction to create a new DLMM pool with the same base and quote tokens, but with different parameters, then the transaction will be failed.
+So if users try to create a new DLMM pool with the same base and quote tokens but with different parameters, the transaction will fail.

 ### Alpha Vault configuration
 - `poolType`: `dynamic` or `dlmm` pool type.